uoitsci/pi-labs/content/lab/arm.md

 # Well, what happened?
 We cheated a bit just to make things a bit easier.
 We wrote a C main function in assembler which only does return 2;.
 This way our program is easier since the C runtime handled initialization and termination of the program for us.
 I will use this approach all the time.

-Let’s review every line of our minimal assembler file.
+Let's review every line of our minimal assembler file.

 These are comments.
 Comments are enclosed in /* and */.
 Use them to document your assembler as they are ignored.
 As usually, do not nest /* and */ inside /* because it does not work.